What Is Tinnitus?

 Acupuncture as Treatment

-Preliminary functional neuroimaging studies suggest that acupuncture may influence the activity of neural networks involved in tinnitus perception (auditory cortex, insula, prefrontal cortex).
-There is also the hypothesis that electroacupuncture may affect GABAergic and serotonergic neurotransmission in the brainstem, but these findings are exploratory and require more confirmation.
+Preliminary functional neuroimaging studies suggest that acupuncture may influence activity in neural networks involved in tinnitus perception (auditory córtex, insula, prefrontal córtex).
+There is also a hypothesis that electroacupuncture may affect GABAergic and serotonergic neurotransmission in the brainstem, but these findings are exploratory and require further confirmation.

 Prognosis

-The prognosis of tinnitus is variable.
-A significant proportion of patients experience improvement over time, either through natural habituation or with adequate management — especially of associated hearing loss and emotional suffering.
+Tinnitus prognosis is variable.
+A significant proportion of patients improve over time, either through natural habituation or with adequate management — especially of associated hearing loss and emotional suffering.
 Follow-up studies indicate that an expressive proportion of patients experience reduced bother with a multimodal approach (TRT, CBT, hearing amplification when indicated), although the magnitude and speed of improvement vary according to cause, time of evolution, and comorbidities.

 Factors associated with better prognosis include recent onset, identifiable and treatable cause, prior good mental health, and treatment adherence.
 Factors associated with worse prognosis include untreated psychiatric comorbidities, severe hyperacusis, and catastrophizing.